kairosity/mp4-lionize/README.md

 - The very last column is for removing all quantities of a particular product in the bag.
 Initially this "remove" button was next to the "update" button, but my mentor suggested I move it to its own column for better User Experience.

-- At the page bottom it displays the subtotal, vat total & grand total amounts, as well as buttons for "Keep Shopping" and "Secure Checkout".
+- The subtotal, vat total & grand total amounts, as well as buttons for "Keep Shopping" and "Secure Checkout" are displayed at the bottom of the page.

 - The page is both detailed and simple with all the required functionality.